Find Flora along the Trail

 Find the Best Edible Plants in Your Garden

 If you are looking for a way to stretch your food budget or introduce some new ingredients into your salad, you may be able to use flowers growing in your garden.
-Look for English daisies, roses, day lilies and also pansies.
+Look for English daisies (pictured at the top), roses, day lilies and also pansies.
 Use only flowers that are not marked by illness or pest activity, and wash them carefully.
 Moreover, avoid flowers that you fertilized or sprayed for pests.
 Start out with small quantities of the flowers to avoid gastrointestinal upset.
 Over time, you may increase the amount of edible flowers you include in your daily menu.

 Know How to Prepare Edible Wild Plants